Thu 31 Jul 2014

 by Aliza Greenblatt

-AG: What other projects are you working on now?
+AG: What other projects are you currently working on?
 Are there other stories of yours, either upcoming or published, that you can point readers to?

 AG: Thank you very much for taking the time to chat with us.
 Best of luck with all your writing endeavors.

 JCJ: Thank you.